 The Timing of Menarche

 Our genetics and ethnicity play a role in when we begin menstruation, but research shows us that nutrition and stress have the biggest impact.
 There is also epidemiological and historical evidence that proper nutrition, along with microbiome balance and healthy lifestyle factors, can make the transition through puberty much smoother, physically and emotionally.
 The human body needs specific nutrients and animal fats to effectively produce sex hormones – these compounds are increasingly deficient in the modern diet.
-The human female body needs a healthy amount of subcutaneous (under the skin) body fat to ovulate and menstruate – a process controlled by the hormone leptin – not an unhealthy distribution of adipose (fat) tissue, with adiposity in and around organs (visceral fat) and/or the fat marbling of muscles.
+The human female body needs a healthy amount of subcutaneous (under the skin) body fat to ovulate and menstruate – a process controlled by the hormone leptin – not an unhealthy distribution of adipose (fat) tissue – with adiposity in and around organs (visceral fat) and/or the fat marbling of muscles.
+If a female human lets her body fat percentage get too low, as in the case of many athletes, ovulation and periods can cease.

 Potential Issues with Puberty